amulyavw/NeuralSpace_UI_Project/README.md

 ### Header
 * Navbar

-    You will see a brand logo created using Figma which is animated using line drawing feature of anime.js
+    You will see a brand logo created using Figma which has been animated using line drawing feature of anime.js

 * Hero section